Gumball2415/Y.A.R.N.-Expansion-Audio-Interfacer/README.md

 An Open-Source HardWare (OSHW) Famicom single expansion audio interfacer.

+## About

 This project aims to allow a host cartridge to control an expansion audio cartridge's sound chip through selected audio registers.
 This is a child of the S.C.A.R.F. project.

+The principle is that the Main cartridge is expected to contain everything the NSF or program needs, with the audio solely being handled by the Exp audio cartridge.

+This means that the expansion audio cartridge is write-only.

+## Use

+The Main cartridge is expected to contain mapper hardware that the NSF or program needs.

+The Console is expected to not read the Exp. cartridge, but instead to write to registers the Exp. cartridge is expected to contain.

+The Exp. cartridge must contain hardware that generates audio accessible by write-only registers that the Console expects.

+If the Exp. cartridge contains VRC6B, toggle SW2 accordingly.

+Do not toggle SW1, it is for prototyping purposes.

+For Everdrives and flash carts: The flash cart UI (if it has one) may cause unwanted side effects if it is connected to YARN.

 ## PCB Specifications